 Crossed Belt Drive

-In crossed belt drive the driver pulley and the driven pulley rotates in the opposite direction.
-When you need to transfer more power then crossed belt drive is good.
+In crossed belt drive, the driver pulley and the driven pulley rotates in the opposite direction.
+When you need to transfer more power, then crossed belt drive is good.
 But the speed in a crossed belt drive is slow.
-This is due to the fact that there will be more wear and tear at the junction ( where the tight side and slack side meets) if the speed is more.
+This is because there will be more wear and tear at the junction ( where the tight side and slack side meet) if the speed is more.

 Few examples are lathe machine, treadmill, paper machine drives etc.

 How To Calculate Belt Length Of Crossed Belt Drive?

 Stepped Cone Pulley Drive